OCA/wms/shopfloor_ui_tests/README.rst

 ==============

 * Your Odoo instance must be running.
+* You should have npm and Cypress installed.
 * You should have the below modules installed:

+    - shopfloor_example
     - shopfloor_mobile
     - shopfloor_mobile_base
     - shopfloor_mobile_base_auth_user OR shopfloor_mobile_base_auth_api_key